LearnToRunFast/CS_Notes/DesigningDataIntensiveApplications/DesigningDataIntensiveApplications.md

 When a write includes the version number from a prior read, that tells us which previous state the write is based on.
 If you make a write without including a version number, it is concurrent with all other writes, so it will not overwrite anything—it will just be returned as one of the values on subsequent reads.

-###### Merging concurrently written values
+#### Merging concurrently written values

-This algorithm ensures that no data is silently dropped, but it unfortunately requires that the clients do some extra work: if several operations happen concurrently, clients have to clean up afterward by merging the concurrently written values.
-Riak calls these concurrent values *siblings*.
+This algorithm ensures that no data is silently dropped, but it unfortunately requires that the clients do some extra work:

+- If several operations happen concurrently, clients have to clean up afterward by merging the concurrently written values.
+- Riak calls these concurrent values *siblings*.

-Merging sibling values is essentially the same problem as conflict resolution in multi-leader replication, which we discussed previously.
-A simple approach is to just pick one of the values based on a version number or timestamp (last write wins), but that implies losing data.
+Merging sibling values is essentially the same problem as conflict resolution in multi-leader replication.

+- A simple approach is to just pick one of the values based on a version number or timestamp (last write wins), but that implies losing data.
 So, you may need to do something more intelligent in application code.

 With the example of a shopping cart, a reasonable approach to merging siblings is to just take the union.

-In Figure 5-14, the two final siblings are [milk, flour, eggs, bacon] and [eggs, milk, ham]; note that milk and eggs appear in both, even though they were each only written once.
+- In Figure 5-14, the two final siblings are [milk, flour, eggs, bacon] and [eggs, milk, ham]; note that milk and eggs appear in both, even though they were each only written once.
 The merged value might be something like [milk, flour, eggs, bacon, ham], without duplicates.

-However, if you want to allow people to also *remove* things from their carts, and not just add things, then taking the union of siblings may not yield the right result: if you merge two sibling carts and an item has been removed in only one of them, then the removed item will reappear in the union of the siblings.
-To prevent this problem, an item cannot simply be deleted from the database when it is removed; instead, the system must leave a marker with an appropriate version number to indicate that the item has been removed when merging siblings.
-Such a deletion marker is known as a *tombstone*.
+However, if you want to allow people to also *remove* things from their carts, and not just add things, then taking the union of siblings may not yield the right result:

+- If you merge two sibling carts and an item has been removed in only one of them, then the removed item will reappear in the union of the siblings.
+- To prevent this problem, an item cannot simply be deleted from the database when it is removed; instead, the system must leave a marker with an appropriate version number to indicate that the item has been removed when merging siblings.
+  - Such a deletion marker is known as a *tombstone*.

 As merging siblings in application code is complex and error-prone, there are some efforts to design data structures that can perform this merging automatically.

-For example, Riak’s datatype support uses a family of data structures called CRDTs that can automatically merge siblings in sensible ways, including preserving deletions.
+- For example, Riak’s datatype support uses a family of data structures called CRDTs that can automatically merge siblings in sensible ways, including preserving deletions.

-###### Version vectors
+#### Version vectors

 The example in Figure 5-13 used only a single replica.
 How does the algorithm change when there are multiple replicas, but no leader?

 Figure 5-13 uses a single version number to capture dependencies between operations, but that is not sufficient when there are multiple replicas accepting writes concurrently.

-Instead, we need to use a version number *per replica* as well as per key.
-Each replica increments its own version number when processing a write, and also keeps track of the version numbers it has seen from each of the other replicas.
+- Instead, we need to use a version number *per replica* as well as per key.
+- Each replica increments its own version number when processing a write, and also keeps track of the version numbers it has seen from each of the other replicas.
 This information indicates which values to overwrite and which values to keep as siblings.

 The collection of version numbers from all the replicas is called a *version vector*.
 A few variants of this idea are in use, but the most interesting is probably the *dotted version vector* , which is used in Riak 2.0.
-We won’t go into the details, but the way it works is quite similar to what we saw in our cart example.

 Like the version numbers in Figure 5-13, version vectors are sent from the database replicas to clients when values are read, and need to be sent back to the database when a value is subsequently written.
-(Riak encodes the version vector as a string that it calls *causal context*.) **The version vector allows the database to distinguish between overwrites and concurrent writes.**
+(Riak encodes the version vector as a string that it calls *causal context*.)

+- The version vector allows the database to distinguish between overwrites and concurrent writes.

-Also, like in the single-replica example, the application may need to merge siblings.
+Like in the single-replica example, the application may need to merge siblings.
 The version vector structure ensures that it is safe to read from one replica and subsequently write back to another replica.
 Doing so may result in siblings being created, but no data is lost as long as siblings are merged correctly.

 ### Summary

 Replication can serve several purposes:

-***High availability***
+- *High availability*

-Keeping the system running, even when one machine (or several machines, or an entire datacenter) goes down
+  - Keeping the system running, even when one machine (or several machines, or an entire datacenter) goes down

-***Disconnected operation***
+- *Disconnected operation*

-Allowing an application to continue working when there is a network interruption
+  - Allowing an application to continue working when there is a network interruption

-***Latency***
+- *Latency*

-Placing data geographically close to users, so that users can interact with it faster
+  - Placing data geographically close to users, so that users can interact with it faster

-***Scalability***
+- *Scalability*

-Being able to handle a higher volume of reads than a single machine could handle, by performing reads on replicas
+  - Being able to handle a higher volume of reads than a single machine could handle, by performing reads on replicas

 Three main approaches to replication:

-***Single-leader replication***
+- *Single-leader replication*

-Clients send all writes to a single node (the leader), which sends a stream of data change events to the other replicas (followers).
+  - Clients send all writes to a single node (the leader), which sends a stream of data change events to the other replicas (followers).
 Reads can be performed on any replica, but reads from followers might be stale.
     - It is fairly easy to understand and there is no conflict resolution to worry about.

-***Multi-leader replication***
+- *Multi-leader replication*

-Clients send each write to one of several leader nodes, any of which can accept writes.
+  - Clients send each write to one of several leader nodes, any of which can accept writes.
 The leaders send streams of data change events to each other and to any follower nodes.
     - Multi-leader and leaderless replication can be more robust in the presence of faulty nodes, network interruptions, and latency spikes—at the cost of being harder to reason about and providing only very weak consistency guarantees.

-***Leaderless replication***
+- *Leaderless replication*

-Clients send each write to several nodes, and read from several nodes in parallel in order to detect and correct nodes with stale data.
+  - Clients send each write to several nodes, and read from several nodes in parallel in order to detect and correct nodes with stale data.

-Replication can be synchronous or asynchronous.
+Replication can be synchronous or asynchronous.Although asynchronous replication can be fast when the system is running smoothly, it’s important to figure out what happens when replication lag increases and servers fail.
+If a leader fails and you promote an asynchronously updated follower to be the new leader, recently committed data may be lost.

 A few consistency models which are helpful for deciding how an application should behave under replication lag:

-***Read-after-write consistency***
+- *Read-after-write consistency*

-Users should always see data that they submitted themselves.
+  - Users should always see data that they submitted themselves.

-***Monotonic reads***
+- *Monotonic reads*

-After users have seen the data at one point in time, they shouldn’t later see the data from some earlier point in time.
+  - After users have seen the data at one point in time, they shouldn’t later see the data from some earlier point in time.

-***Consistent prefix reads***
+- *Consistent prefix reads*

-Users should see the data in a state that makes causal sense: for example, seeing a question and its reply in the correct order.
+  - Users should see the data in a state that makes causal sense: for example, seeing a question and its reply in the correct order.

 # Partitioning

-For very large datasets, or very high query throughput, replication is not sufficient: we need to break the data up into *partitions*, also known as *sharding*.Each partition is a small database of its own, although the database may support operations that touch multiple partitions at the same time.The main reason for wanting to partition data is *scalability*.
+For very large datasets, or very high query throughput, replication is not sufficient: we need to break the data up into *partitions*, also known as *sharding*.

+- Each partition is a small database of its own, although the database may support operations that touch multiple partitions at the same time.

+The main reason for wanting to partition data is *scalability*.
 Different partitions can be placed on different nodes in a shared-nothing cluster.
 Thus, a large dataset can be distributed across many disks, and the query load can be distributed across many processors.

 For queries that operate on a single partition, each node can independently execute the queries for its own partition, so query throughput can be scaled by adding more nodes.
 Large, complex queries can potentially be parallelized across many nodes, although this gets significantly harder.

-Partitioned databases were pioneered in the 1980s by products such as Teradata and Tandem NonStop SQL, and more recently rediscovered by NoSQL databases and Hadoop-based data warehouses.
-Some systems are designed for transactional workloads, and others for analytics , this difference affects how the system is tuned, but the fundamentals of partitioning apply to both kinds of workloads.

-In this chapter we will first look at different approaches for partitioning large datasets and observe how the indexing of data interacts with partitioning.
-We’ll then talk about rebalancing, which is necessary if you want to add or remove nodes in your cluster.
-Finally, we’ll get an overview of how databases route requests to the right partitions and execute queries.

-### Partitioning and Replication
+## Partitioning and Replication

 Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes.
 This means that, even though each record belongs to exactly one partition, it may still be stored on several different nodes for fault tolerance.